:::Skip to main content

 • Review the Usage Plan for Recovered Houses and Lands of Family Quarters Proposed by Central Government Agencies

-The implementation period of the “Inventory of Family Quarters of the Central Government Agencies Project” expired in 2020, and there are over 3,000 households remaining, which were included as a regular operation for performance verified by the Executive Yuan.
+A total of more than 3,000 family quarters remained following the expiration of the implementation period of the “Inventory of Family Quarters of the Central Government Agencies Project” in 2020, and were included as a regular operation for performance verification by the Executive Yuan.
 The agencies shall recover national houses and lands used for family quarters of civil servants in residential districts, commercial districts, and industrial districts within the urban planning area, and the type A, B, C, and D non-urban building lands.
 For national houses and lands that are planned to be used for other public purposes, use plans shall be filed with the housing authorities, which will be forwarded to the Ministry of Finance for review and approval.
-As of the end of 2023, eleven agencies (including Water Resources Agency, MOEA) were approved to manage 36 houses and land of family quarters by using them as dormitories and cultural education and creative performance spaces, in accordance with the usage plan, which helped control the usage efficacy of national real estate in core areas.
+As of the end of 2024, thirteen agencies (including Yilan Branch, the FNCA, Ministry of Agriculture) were approved to manage 49 houses and land of family quarters by using them as dormitories and international scholars center with the usage plan, which helped enhance the usage efficacy of national real property in core areas.

 • Execute “Phase II Plan for Strengthening Clean-Up of Occupied National Non-Public Use Real Estate”